jedwood/gluecon-hackathon/README.md

 >a vehicle location hack powered by GM, Nexmo, and Cloud9

+I had never been to [Gluecon](http://www.gluecon.com/2013/), but I had read good things about it.
+StrongLoop hooked me up with a free ticket (thanks guys!), and May is the perfect time to soak up the cool dry Colorado mountain air.
+The presentation agenda looked great, but I'll confess I was also pretty excited for the hackathon.

-I'm a sucker for hackathons, at least the true "hack"-athons, which are different than the "I'm really here to pitch my latest startup idea so let me walk you through the deck"-athons that have become common.
+I'm a sucker for hackathons, at least the true "hack"-athons, which are different than the "I'm really here to pitch my latest startup idea so let me walk you through the deck"-athons that have become too common.
 Thankfully, the Gluecon event was definitely the former.
 There's something refershing about the quick and dirty prototyping spirit, and the lack of concern for security, scalability, maintainable code, or commercial viability.
 I've already confessed that [I don't like writing tests](http://blog.strongloop.com/how-to-test-an-api-with-node-js/), and a hackathon is the perfect excuse to skip all that.

 Meeting new people, trying out new technologies, and thriving on a bit of friendly competition are all great reasons to participate.
 And of courses the prizes don't hurt. :)

-Last week at [Gluecon](http://www.gluecon.com/2013/) I teamed up with native Coloradoan [Aaron Nielsen](http://www.linkedin.com/in/aaronmnielsen/), whom I met the first evening.
+For the Gluecon event I teamed up with native Coloradoan [Aaron Nielsen](http://www.linkedin.com/in/aaronmnielsen/), whom I met the first evening.

 ## Siren

-Our hack was a little bit like [Find My Friends](http://www.apple.com/icloud/features/find-my-friends.html) for your car.
-We built a simple map-based interface that allows you to set two kinds of triggers: speed limits and geo-fences.
-With the soon-to-be-released [GM Remote API](https://developer.gm.com/apis/remote), you can poll for realtime telemetry data and find out where your vehicle is, how fast its traveling, and in what direction.
+Aaron and I wanted to use the soon-to-be-released [GM Remote API](https://developer.gm.com/apis/remote).
+It lets you poll for realtime telemetry data and find out where your vehicle is, how fast its traveling, and in what direction.
+We built a simple map-based interface with two kinds of triggers: speed limits and geo-fences.
+When either of those triggers is tripped, the app sends you a text alert.

 ![Screenshot of map with truck](img/siren-screenshot.png)